-If you’re considering a family vacation in Belize, hear me out.
+If you’re considering a family vacation to Belize, hear me out, you’ve come to the right place.
 I have a niece and nephew and the first thing I realized when traveling with kids is that picking the right destination is key.
-You need to take them somewhere that has the wow factor, somewhere that will keep them entertained and you sane.
-Of course, part of making a family trip a success is making sure that adults also have a great time, and Belize has plenty to keep kids and parents happy (and in my case, the uncle, happy).
+You need to take them somewhere that has the wow factor (somewhere that will keep them entertained and keep you sane).
+Of course, a major part of making a family trip a success is making sure that the adults also have a great time, and Belize has plenty to keep kids and parents happy (and in my case, the uncle, happy).

 1. Horseback riding

-Kids love horses, now imagine going on an adventure through the jungle, learning about medicinal plants and hearing stories abut the ancient Maya who once called the area home.
+Kids love horses, now imagine going on an adventure through the jungle, learning about medicinal plants and hearing stories about the ancient Maya who once called the region home.
+This can be even more fun if you pair it with tip #7 and visit a Mayan ruin.
+P.s.
+My favorite temple to visit is Xunantunich in Western Belize.

 2. Visit Butterfly farms

 Going to a butterfly farm can be a great learning experience.
-Here you will be able to learn (by seeing) the entire lifecycle and check out the various colourful types of butterflies.
-Read more http://www.belizeadventure.ca/butterflies.
+Visitors are able to learn (by seeing) the entire butterfly life cycle and check out the various colorful types of butterflies that exist in Belize.
+To find out more about butterflies that exist in Belize, read my post on the top butterfly farms in Belize.

-The Belize Zoo is one of the best tours in Belize.
-This zoo is far from ordinary, here animals roam in large enclosures that mimic their natural habitat and you can only find rescued Belizean wildlife.
+I consider the Belize Zoo to be the best tour in Belize.
+You see, the Belize Zoo is far from your ordinary zoo, there animals roam in large enclosures that mimic their natural habitat and they are only rescued Belizean wildlife.
 Make sure you see the mighty Jaguar as it sunbathes near a pond.

 4. Beach time

-The beach is always fun.
+It goes without saying that the beach is always fun.
 You can either relax and soak up the sun or spend the day swimming.
+Just remember to wear a lot of sunblock!

-Swimming with tons of marine wildlife is an adventure of a lifetime.
+Swimming with tons of marine wildlife is an adventure of a lifetime and Belize doesn’t disappoint in this category.
 I recommend Hol Chan Marine Reserve as the best place to do this – here you will be able to see beautiful coral gardens and swim with colorful fishes, sea turtles and Manta Rays.

 6. Go boating

-Choose a boat and go on an adventure.
+Choose a boat (canoe, kayak or an actual boat) and go on an adventure.
 Check out wildlife on the river bank as you canoe with your kids on the Macal river, go kayaking on the Caribbean sea or if you have young fishermen, try deep sea fishing.

 7. Learn about the Maya

-Visiting the majestic Maya ruins is a good way to let your children’s imagine go wild.
-These impressive structures were build hundreds of years ago by individuals who are smarter than people make them to be.
+Visiting the majestic Maya ruins is a good way to let your children’s imagination go wild.
+These impressive structures were built hundreds of years ago by individuals who are smarter than people consider them.
 They were mathematicians, astronomers, and had elaborate trade routes.
-Here’s a list of best ruins to visit and read up on a few interesting facts about the Maya.
+Here’s a list of best Mayan ruins in Belize and read up on a few interesting facts about the Maya.

 8. Hiking trips